caseykneale/PickingALanguage2020/fieldnotes/adventure.md

 ## Opinions
 I am partial to Rust and Go right now for the tasks that suit them best.
 I admire Haskell, and to some extent F#.
 My big takeaway was that trying different languages taught me to appreciate the languages I already regularly use (Julia and C++ mostly).
 It also made learning more languages easier to do!
 Learning haskell somehow made Rust feel like a modern but more friendly C++.

 One of my graduate advisors, once told me "The meanest thing you could ever do to someone, is tell them that they can do something that they can't,and then let them do it."
-I've personally lived by this - had to make hard calls here and there that seemed *mean* to some people, but the truth is - the alternative is far meaner.
+I've personally lived by this...
+I've had to make hard calls here and there that seemed *mean* to some people, but the truth is - the alternative was far-far meaner.
 Rust is the same way.
-C and C++ will make you feel like you're super man until you hit a segfault 2 weeks into production!
+C and C++ will make you feel like your superhero until you hit a segfault 2 weeks into production and spend 2 more unanticipated weeks debugging a subtle casting/pointer issue!

 I think I will be using less and less C++ and more and more Rust.
 Maybe Go for some small projects with short deadlines though - why not?